AWS VPC Design: A Practical Approach For Beginners

 You can choose a documentation method of your choice.
 It could be an Excel sheet, confluence documentation, or GitHub Markdown documentation.

-Now that we have a good understanding of the VPC requirements for our project, let’s document the required subnets of CIDRs.
+Now that we have a good understanding of the VPC requirements for our project, let’s document the required subnets and CIDRs.

 We will follow the following subnet naming schemes